-487 The results indicate significant gaps in compliance with food safety and animal welfare standards 488 across the meat value chain.
-While some progress has been made in farm registration and housing 489 conditions, critical areas such as biosecurity measures, record-keeping, and slaughtering practices 490 require urgent attention.
-Addressing these gaps is essential for enhancing food safety and animal 491 welfare, thereby ensuring the health and safety of consumers and animals alike.
-Bangladesh has 492 laws and regulations to cover some areas of animal-origin food safety, but the regulatory 493 frameworks and implementation are still weak.
-The acts need to be revised/updated according to 494 demand that addresses the food safety practices.
-Stricter regulations and more robust enforcement 495 mechanisms are needed to prevent the sale of adulterated or contaminated animal-origin foods.
-496 This includes the need for more rigorous inspections of slaughterhouses and markets.
-Bangladesh 497 should invest in research and technology to modernize the food supply chain.
-This includes the 498 development of systems for traceability, cold storage, and efficient transportation to reduce 499 contamination and foodborne illnesses.
+The results indicate significant gaps in compliance with food safety and animal welfare standards across the meat value chain.
+While some progress has been made in farm registration and housing conditions, critical areas such as biosecurity measures, record-keeping, and slaughtering practices require urgent attention.
+Addressing these gaps is essential for enhancing food safety and animal welfare, thereby ensuring the health and safety of consumers and animals alike.
+Bangladesh has laws and regulations to cover some areas of AoF safety, but the regulatory frameworks and implementation are still weak.
+The acts need to be revised/updated according to demand that addresses the food safety practices.
+Stricter regulations and more robust enforcement mechanisms are needed to prevent the sale of adulterated or contaminated AoFs.
+This includes the need for more rigorous inspections of slaughterhouses and markets.
+Bangladesh should invest in research and technology to modernize the food supply chain.
+This includes the development of systems for traceability, cold storage, and efficient transportation to reduce contamination and foodborne illnesses.

-500 Conclusion
+Conclusion

-501 In conclusion, addressing the food safety gaps in animal-origin foods in Bangladesh necessitates 502 the implementation of multiple efforts.
-A comprehensive strategy involving various aspects such 503 as enhanced infrastructure, especially in rural regions, for storage, transportation, and processing 504 facilities is necessary to prevent contamination and spoilage of animal-origin foods.
-It is crucial to 505 improve monitoring and control of diseases that can be transmitted from animals to humans.
-506 Additionally, strict measures must be implemented to prevent the sale of adulterated or 507 contaminated animal-origin foods.
-Rigorous inspections of slaughterhouses and butcher shops are 508 essential.
-Encouraging compliance with international standards for Good Animal Husbandry 509 Practices (GAHP) and Good Hygiene Practices (GHP) is also important to reduce the risk of drug 510 residues in meat products.
-These efforts require the involvement of government initiatives, 511 industry compliance, and public awareness.
+In conclusion, addressing the food safety gaps in AoFs in Bangladesh necessitates the implementation of multiple efforts.
+A comprehensive strategy involving various aspects such as enhanced infrastructure, especially in rural regions, for storage, transportation, and processing facilities is necessary to prevent contamination and spoilage of AoFs.
+It is crucial to improve monitoring and control of diseases that can be transmitted from animals to humans.
+Additionally, strict measures must be implemented to prevent the sale of adulterated or contaminated AoFs.
+Rigorous inspections of slaughterhouses and butcher shops are essential.
+Encouraging compliance with international standards for GAHP and GHP is also important to reduce the risk of drug residues in meat products.
+These efforts require the involvement of government initiatives, industry compliance, and public awareness.

-512 Conflicts of Interest
+Conflicts of Interest

-513 The authors declare that they have no conflicts of interest.
+The authors declare no potential conflict of interest.

-514 Acknowledgment
+Acknowledgments

-515 This research was supported by the IRG-WB Group Cool Chain Project, "Clean and Energy

-516 Efficient Cooling for Livestock Supply Chains in Bangladesh" (Contract No: 7210554), funded by

-517 the World Bank Group.
+This research was supported by IRG-WB Group Cool Chain Project, "Clean and Energy Efficient Cooling for Livestock Supply Chains in Bangladesh" (Contract No: 7210554), funded by the World Bank Group.
 The data and insights provided by this project were integral to our research.

-518 We also acknowledge the National Research Foundation of Korea (NRF) grant funded by the

-519 Korean government (MSIT) (No. 2020R1I1A2069379 & 2023R1A2C1004867).
+We also acknowledge National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2020R111A2069379 & 2023R1A2C1004867).

+Ethics Approval

+This manuscript does not require IRB/IACUC approval because there are no human and animal participants.

-520 Author Contributions:
+Author Contributions